My Blog

 1 / 50

-1. Which of the following is true about digital computers.
+1. Which of the following is safety measure in the computer laboratory?

 2 / 50